Lab 6 - Hyperlinks & Lists

 Important: Be sure to replace username in the following command with YOUR GitHub username.

-git clone git@github.com:CNET204/labs-6-10-assignment-1-username
+git clone git@github.com:CNET204/labs-6-10-and-assignment-1-username

 Issue a command to confirm the repository has been cloned on your Ubuntu server.